twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 **According to the translator—Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  08-12 rev. proofread by bhante; old: (pt06-15-- Vipassanā is Knowledge or Action?)
   07-25 rev. old: 22.)
 Why Dancing with Burning Fire?
   07-02 add: content of Part 1~12
   05-01 add: part 10-01 ~ part 12-22; replace https://mogokdhammatalks.blog/ with OBA